clairehdo/snowflake-stage-manager-app/README.md

 * Delete files in stages
 * Upload files to stages

-_It is currently not possible to delete stages using the app_
+_Note: It is currently not possible to delete stages using the app._